Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Experiments

 \subsection{Experiment Results}

-Table~\ref{table:main_results} shows the main results.
-In the main experiments, we use the second design of the high-level gating network as it performs better.
-Neither MAML nor ProgSG performs well in our setting.
-It might be because we have many more source kernels compared to the previous paper that utilizes MAML on this task~\cite{gnn-dse-maml}.
-Different kernels might result in different directions of the meta gradient, leading to unstable meta-learning.
-ProgSG which combines GNN and language models has a strong ability on the HLSyn dataset when the training data is sufficient~\cite{progsg}, but since the language model needs a large dataset to fine-tune, it severely overfits in our data-scarce setting.
+The experiments demonstrate MoE's effectiveness (shown in Table~\ref{table:main_results}).
+We use the second design of the high-level gating network as it performs better.
+MAML could not perform well in this setting.
+It might be because we have many more source kernels compared to the paper that proposes to use MAML on this task~\cite{gnn-dse-maml}.
+Different kernels might result in different directions of the meta gradient, leading to unstable training.
+ProgSG, which combines GNN and a language model, has a strong ability when the training data is sufficient, but it overfits in the data-scarce setting.
 During fine-tuning, the training loss is lower than 0.05, but the test loss is high.
-Comparatively, the hierarchical MoE is a more generalizable structure.
-In the online evaluation, on most kernels, the best of three single MoE models outperforms HARP, but different kernels favor different low-level MoEs.
-For example, the block MoE model performs better than the node MoE and the graph MoE for ``Fd'', while graph MoE is the best for ``Gemv'', ``Ja'', and ``Tr''.
-Since a single MoE model could not perform well on all kernels, its overall MSE and the average speedup might not outperform HARP.
-By aggregating them together, the hierarchical MoE performs the best or close to the best on almost every kernel.
-Its geometric mean speedup achieves about 26.6\% higher than HARP.
+Comparatively, the MoE is more generalizable.

+Hierarchical MoE is better than single MoE.
+In the online evaluation, on most kernels, the best of three single MoE models outperforms HARP, but different kernels favor different ones.
+For example, block is the best granularity for ``Fd',' while graph is the best granularity for ``Gemv,'' ``Ja,'' and ``Tr.''
+Comparatively, hierarchical MoE performs the best or close to the best on almost every kernel.

+\textbf{Complex kernels.} Since HLSyn kernels are generally simple, we test the model on 5 more complex kernels and verified the effectiveness of Hierarchical MoE.
+The 5 kernels include "3d-rendering" and "spam-filter" from the Rosetta benchmark~\cite{rosetta} and three self-constructed kernels that are introduced in the appendix.
+These are closer to real-world applications.
+Following previous settings, we train the regression model on HLSyn kernels and finetune it on 50 points per kernel on the new kernels.
+Table~\ref{table:complex_kernels} shows the results.
+It is challenging for all models to perform well, but the hierarchical MoE model performs the best.
+It remains a future work to improve models on complex kernels.